fatcat4096/MSF2CSV/README.md

 # MSF2CSV
-Converts Marvel Strike Force roster files from MHTML into a CSV file with player/character stats
+Converts Marvel Strike Force roster files from MHTML into a HTML table with a heat map for player/character stats

 # History:
 MSF.gg used to have a CSV download option which made it easy to load up full roster stats for everyone in the alliance.